why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 * has the smallest footprint on your RAM and hard drive

 __Cons__:
+* no control over the behaviour of the script -- especially if the script asks to be run as `sudo` -- which may incur some risk
 * heavily depends the libraries and other dependencies provided by your operating system, which means that drastic changes in your system-wide dependencies might prevent the program from running at all
 * depends on the availability of the distribution's packagers and maintainers, as opposed to solutions "closer" to the developers or that can benefit from cross-distribution maintainership (_flatpaks_, _AppImages_, _Ubuntu snaps_)

 __Go for it when__:
+* you are 100% sure you can trust the provider
 * you are aiming for core utilities or libraries (e.g. _curl_, _gcc_, _python-devel_) and you know beforehand that you won't need to have several versions of these installed at the same time
 * you need maximal performance / minimal footprint
 * you can afford a marginally slower update pace than with other solutions